bpietropaoli/THEGAME/README.txt

 The given main in Tests.c launches a ton of tests to check if everything is okay.
 If you built as told before, you can launch the test program with `make test`.
+The tests can be build only if you have the package "check".

 Building the documentation
 ==========================

 Building the documentation requires doxygen and cmake.
 In your build directory, just call `make doc` after doing the steps described in the compiling part, this will build your documentation in generatedDoc/html.
+There are images in the directory doc, just copy the directory "images" to the "generatedDoc" directory.
+To get to the homepage of the doc, open index.html.

 Please, check the documentation for the way to use this little library, get the references and the version notes.